Notice of Pre-AIA or AIA Status

 Response to Arguments

-With respect to the double patenting rejection each of the corresponding claims recite similar/same limitation of the same subject matter.
+With respect to the double patenting rejection each of the corresponding claims recite similar/same limitation of the same subject matter as seen in the comparison below.
 Therefore, the rejection is being maintained.
 Examiner suggests filing an E-terminal disclaimer to overcome the rejection.

 Additional arguments are moot in view of new grounds of rejection necessitated by the